Life insurance for women is just as important for women as it is for men.

 The sooner the better.
 The younger and healthier you are when you apply, the less you will pay.
 Since pregnancy does not affect your premium, there is no point in waiting till after delivery.
 Having life insurance when you start a family is the best way to protect them, so there is no better time than the present.

 - Your Age when you apply for coverage.
-Since life insurance premiums are based off of mortality tables, your age is a major factor.
+Since life insurance premiums are based on mortality tables, your age is a major factor.
 Applying for life insurance at a younger age is always a good idea.

 - Your Health Condition.
 When you apply for life insurance, they will ask you many different questions regarding your health.
 This is because certain health conditions have a higher mortality rate.
 People with certain types of health conditions will have to pay more than a healthy person because of the excess risk the insurance company is taking on by issuing a policy to you.

 - Your Mental Health can also play a role in the amount you have to pay for life insurance.
 Someone who is suffering from major depression is a risk for a life insurance company to take on because of the added risk of suicide.
-Most companies just want to make sure that you are seeking treatment for any kind of mental illness you may have.
+They want to see if you are seeking treatment for any kind of mental illness you may have.

 - Smoking, Smoking, Smoking!
 Nothing can add to the cost of life insurance more than smoking.
 Because of the higher risk of dying from smoking related diseases, life insurance companies charge a hefty premium for extending a policy.
 This increase in premium can be as much as 2-4 times as expensive as your regular policy.
 How much you smoke also matters.
 Some companies will give you a break if you are a light smoker compared to someone who smokes 2 packs a day.